The Frontier got a new 310-hp, 3.8-liter V6 paired with a nine-speed automatic last year, before a total redesign.

 Only crew- and extended-cab body styles are offered, but rear-seat room is tight even in the crew cab.

-The Frontier scored a Marginal in both of the IIHS small overlap front crash tests.
+The Frontier earned a Marginal score in both of the IIHS small-overlap front crash tests.